Living Languages of the Americas

 Note on "Inca"

-Inca or Inka means "royal, emperor, prince", and properly refers to the rulers and government of the Inca Empire (which ruled much of the Andes region in the 15th and 16th centuries), not to any ethnic identity among its people.
+Inca or Inka means "royal, emperor, prince", and properly refers to the rulers and ruling class of the Inca Empire (which ruled much of the Andes region in the 15th and 16th centuries), not to population at large.
 In fact, the Inca upperclass may not have even spoken a Quechuan language among themselves.
 Quechuan sources distinguish between the language of the commoners (Runa Simi) and a separate language of the nobility, Qhapaq Simi.
 There is no consensus on what Qhapaq Simi was or how closely it was related to the Quechuan Runa Simi.

 A few English words from Quechua

-• jerky, from Quecha ch'arki: "dried meat".
+- jerky, from Quechua ch'arki: "dried meat".
 Freeze drying was a major part of food preservation in the Andes, made easy by the cold, dry mountain air.

-• lima (bean), named for the city of Lima (current capital of Peru), from a word meaning "speaker" related to modern Southern Quechua rimay: "speech".
-Also the source of the name of the river that runs through the city, Rimac.
+- lima (bean), named for the city of Lima (current capital of Peru), from a word meaning "speaker" related to modern Southern Quechua rimay: "speech".
+A closely related word may also be the source of the name of the river that runs through the city, now called Rímac.
 The city may be named for the river and/or for a famous oracle located in the city.

 Mayan